-Ray's Music Exchange (300 E. 47th Street, Grand Boulevard)
+Ray's Music Exchange - 300 E 47th St, Grand Boulevard

-Soul Food Cafe (807 W. Maxwell Street)
+Soul Food Cafe - 807 W Maxwell St

-James Brown Church Scene (Pilgrim Baptist Church, 9114 S. Burley Ave)
+James Brown Church Scene - Pilgrim Baptist Church, 9114 S Burley Ave

 "Do you see the light?!"

-The Nazis Take a Swim (Jackson Park)
+The Nazis Take a Swim - Jackson Park

 "I hate Illinois Nazis!"

 Infamously known as "The Restaurant Scene," Jake and Elwood make a rude ruckus at the fancy Chez Paul in Chicago.
-Many see the resemblance in this scene and the resteraunt scene in Ferris Bueller's Day Off.
-This is because both were set at Chez Paul in Chicago's Gold Coast.
+Many see the resemblance in this scene and the restaurant scene in Ferris Bueller's Day Off.
+This is because both were set at Chez Paul in Chicago's Gold Coast neighborhood.
 Chez Paul has since closed, but lives on in two of the best Chicago comedies ever made.

-Police Car Pileup (Lake and LaSalle, Lower Wacker)
+Police Car Pileup - Lake and LaSalle, Lower Wacker

-The Finale (Richard J. Daley Plaza, City Hall 121 N. LaSalle St)
+The Finale - Richard J. Daley Plaza, City Hall 121 N LaSalle St

 Jake and Elwood scramble through Daley Plaza and into City Hall in order to pay off the $5,000 needed for St. Helen of the Blessed Shroud Orphanage.
 These Chicago landmarks are displayed throughout the finale as they are covered in light blue by surrounding Chicago cops.
-Towards the end of this clip, if you look closely at the man that helps approve the check in the clerk's office, you might be able to tell that it's a young Steven Spielberg making a cameo!
+Towards the end of this clip, if you look closely at the man who helps approve the check in the clerk's office, you might be able to tell that it's a young Steven Spielberg making a cameo appearance.

 So there ya have it.
 Go out and visit the locations from this iconic movie!
 And if you want to and don't make Jake and Elwood especially happy, come see the Chicago Blues Festival, June 8-10, 2018 at Millennium Park.